Mobilize Green Hydrogen for Aviation and Trucking

 Why are we excited?

-Micro wind turbines reduce reliance on fossil fuels for electricity generation, whether they are connected to an electric grid or isolated for local energy use.
-For grid-connected systems, more available renewable energy sources reduce the need for fossil fuel-based energy generation to meet demand.
+MWTs reduce reliance on fossil fuels for electricity generation, whether they are connected to an electric grid or isolated for local energy use.
+For grid-connected systems, more available renewable energy sources reduce the need for fossil fuel–based energy generation to meet demand.
 MWTs isolated from the electricity grid still reduce the local carbon footprint of a household, farm, or commercial building.
 Globally, the average household consumes approximately 17,000 kWh of electricity annually.
 Depending on the size of the turbine, local wind energy can produce 1,000–20,000 kWh/yr.
-Fluctuations in wind speed throughout the day and year can lead to unreliable power output, but this risk can be mitigated by integrating batteries or hybrid electricity generation systems, such as combining wind and solar photovoltaics (PV).
+Fluctuations in wind speed throughout the day and year can lead to unreliable power output, but this risk can be reduced by integrating batteries or hybrid electricity generation systems, such as combining wind and solar photovoltaics (PV).
 In addition to emissions reduction, MWTs are crucial tools for expanding electricity access worldwide.
 Since MWTs can operate independently of an electric grid, they can electrify rural areas where transmission lines are nonexistent or challenging to install.
 For example, many populations in Africa live in remote areas that could be well-served by installing MWTs to power telecommunications and other local electrification needs.
 Increasing interest in smart energy systems and Internet of Things technologies presents promising future applications for MWTs.

 Why are we concerned?